david-tejada/david-tejada/README.md

 I realized early that one can quickly become overwhelmed if they just try to learn everything.
 So I have taken the approach of learning technologies/skills as I need them.

 - **TypeScript**: This is where I spend most of my time.
 I feel fairly confident writing TypeScript and I'm always trying to improve.
-- **React**: I'm not so experienced here but I have used it to some extent and I want to keep improving on it.
-The Rango setting page is built entirely using React.
+- **React**: The Rango setting page is built entirely using React.
 I write modern React using function components with hooks instead of class based components.
 - **HTML & CSS**: In the process of building Rango I became quite proficient with the DOM and CSSOM.
 I can say I am a stacking context master 😀.
 Although I enjoy more working on the backend of the frontend I'm currently working on gaining proficiency in these two technologies to become a more well rounded web developer.
 - **Jest**: Testing allows me to make changes with confidence and Jest has been my choice for writing test for Rango.
 - **Puppeteer**: I have used Puppeteer extensively to write tests for Rango.